Shujaat-Iqbal/ChatRoom/SETUP.md

 - Open a new terminal window/tab.

-- Navigate to the server directory:
+- Navigate to the server directory (or you can skip this step and use package.json in the root foolder which is set up in order to use build filles):

   ```
-  cd server
+  cd backend
   ```

 - Install the server dependencies: